 In order to know which phrases you want translated you must approve them or "Publish" them for translation.
-Once you've approved a set of phrases, they’ll be moved into the Published bin (or In-Progress bin if this is feature is enabled).
+Once you've approved a set of phrases, they’ll be moved into the Published bin (or Translation QA bin if this feature is enabled).

 You can read more about phrase states here.